ansilove/ansilove/README.md

 - DOS and Amiga fonts (embedded binary dump)
 - iCE colors

-What else is there:
+Even more:

-- Output files are highly optimized 4-bit PNGs
+- Output files are highly optimized 4-bit PNGs.
-- You can use custom operands for adjusting output results
+- You can use custom operands for adjusting output results.
-- Built-in support for rendering Amiga ASCII
+- Built-in support for rendering Amiga ASCII.

 # Documentation